 - 1986 - Although he loses his arbitration case, Boston Red Sox third baseman Wade Boggs receives the largest amount ($1.35 million) ever awarded by this process.

 - 1988 - A committee of Chicago aldermen vote 7-2 to allow the Cubs to install lights and play up to 18 night games a year at Wrigley Field.
-The Cubs had feared losing the 1990 All-Star Game, as well as future playoff and World Series games, if lights were not installed.
+The Cubs had feared losing the 1990 All-Star Game, as well as future postseason and World Series games, if lights were not installed.

 - 1990 - Despite the owners dropping their arbitration and minimum salary proposals, spring training camps remain closed.